 Once you hook a fish, the adrenaline kicks in.
 Whether it is a wild trout or bluegill, catching fish on a fly rod is exciting.

-The joy in fly fishing, like regular fishing, can get overlooked in the light of competition.
+The joy of fly fishing, like regular fishing, can get overlooked in the light of competition.
 Fly fishing is about far more than catching.

-Fly fishing is about the journey it takes to get a fish to bite.
+Fly fishing is about the journey to get a fish to bite.
 It is about the time one spends with their family and friends.
 It is about taking in the true beauty mother nature allows us to enjoy.

 There is something about giving the fish a fair chance in the fight to land them.
 Close attention is important to not put too much pressure on the line.
 Fly fishing may seem tedious but the struggles that it brings make the catch even more exciting.

-Limitations to catchable fish even on travel fly fishing rods are essentially null.
+Limitations to catchable fish are essentially null.
 Maybe other than the body of water hosting the fish.